influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/administration/config.md

 The cache snapshot memory size is the size at which the engine will snapshot the cache and write it to a TSM file, freeing up memory.

-### cache-snapshot-write-cold-duration = "1h"
+### cache-snapshot-write-cold-duration = "1h0m0s"

 The cache snapshot write cold duration is the length of time at which the engine will snapshot the cache and write it to a new TSM file if the shard hasn't received writes or deletes.

-### compact-min-file-count = 3

-The compact minimum file count is the minimum number of TSM files that need to exist before a compaction cycle will run.

-### compact-full-write-cold-duration = "24h"
+### compact-full-write-cold-duration = "24h0m0s"

-he compact full write cold duration is the duration at which the engine will compact all TSM files in a shard if it hasn't received a write or delete.
+The compact full write cold duration is the duration at which the engine will compact all TSM files in a shard if it hasn't received a write or delete.

-### max-points-per-block = 1000
+### max-points-per-block = 0

 The maximum points per block is the maximum number of points in an encoded block in a TSM file.
-Larger numbers may yield better compression but could incur a performance peanalty when querying.
+Larger numbers may yield better compression but could incur a performance penalty when querying.

+### data-logging-enabled = true

 ## [cluster]

 This section contains configuration options for query management.
 For more on managing queries, see [Query Management](/influxdb/v0.13/troubleshooting/query_management/).

+### force-remote-mapping = false

+### write-timeout = "10s"

+The time within which a write request must complete on the cluster.

+### shard-writer-timeout = "5s"

+The time within which a remote shard must respond to a write request.

+### max-remote-write-connections = 3

+### shard-mapper-timeout = "5s"

 ### max-concurrent-queries = 0